Facial symmetry: Physiognomy

-A consistent finding is that facial symmetry is positively correlated with extraversion, indicating that individuals with more symmetric faces are also more extroverted.
+Accordingly, a positive correlation was found between facial symmetry and extraversion, as judged by others from photographs, as well as by the subjects themselves.
 More symmetrical faces are also judged to be lower on neuroticism but higher on conscientiousness and agreeableness (asymmetrical faces were rated as less agreeable than normal ones, but the more symmetrical were again rated as somewhat less agreeable than the normal).
 More symmetrical faces are also more likely to have more desirable social attributes assigned to them, such as sociable, intelligent or lively.

-However, the relationship of facial symmetry and the 'big-five' personality model remains somewhat unclear with regard to neuroticism, openness, agreeableness and conscientiousness.
-Openness and agreeableness appear to be significantly negatively related to facial symmetry, while neuroticism and conscientiousness do not seem to be linked to facial symmetry.
+The correlation of facial symmetry and neuroticism, openness, agreeableness and conscientiousness has remained unclear.
+Openness and agreeableness appear to be significantly negatively correlated to facial symmetry, while neuroticism and conscientiousness do not seem to be correlated to facial symmetry.
 With respect to trustworthiness it has been found that the facial muscles become imbalanced when lying.

 Evolution and sexual selection

 Sexual selection is a theoretical construct within evolution theory.
 According to sexual selection, mate choice can have profound influence on the preferred features.
 Sexual selection can only influence features that potential mates can perceive, such as smell, audition (e.g. song) and vision.
 Such features might be reliable indicators of hidden fitness parameters such as a good immune system or developmental stability.

 It has been argued that more symmetric faces are preferred because symmetry might be a reliable sign of such hidden fitness parameters.
 However it is possible that high facial symmetry in an individual is not due to their superior genetics but due to a lack of exposure to stressors, such as alcohol, during prenatal development.

 It has been found that more symmetrical faces are rated as healthier than less symmetrical faces.
 Indeed, facial symmetry was found to be positively associated with the perceived healthiness of the facial skin.
 Also, facial asymmetry was found to be correlated with physiological, psychological and emotional distress.

 Some evidence suggests that face preferences in adults might be correlated to infections in childhood.